 - Corrosion Control - Learn about how pipe corrosion can lead to serious health issues and discover ways to prevent corrosion throughout a surface water treatment system.

 Show Course ID: 0

-- Approved By: Delaware Department of Natural Resources and Environmental Control
+- Approved By: Delaware Department of Health and Social Services, Office of Drinking Water

 Tony Goff, holds a Bachelor's degree in Business Law and has over twenty years of experience in the water industry.
 Tony holds an upper management position with a large water district in Southern California.
 Tony is a Subject Matter Expert in the field of drinking water distribution and holds a treatment 5 certificate and a distribution 5 certificate.